howard-stearns/personal/experiments/ai-depin/README.md

 **Access:** Although the UI is on the Web, the worker node software must be installed, and there is a lot to install.

-- Packaging this for easier installation is a fairly small task.
+- Packaging this for easier installation is a fairly small task, but necessary.
+(The _current_ process and documentation for the code and data from Meta is incomplete, inconsistent, and just generally not professional grade.)
 - Allowing resources to be contributed entirely through the Web is a very large task.
 In principle, Web standards give us everything needed, but the difficulty is in porting the required parts of PyTorch to the browser.

 ## Implementation

 [Accelerate](https://huggingface.co/docs/accelerate/en/usage_guides/big_modeling) and other libraries run inference one layer at a time, using the hooks provided by PyTorch inference and device abstractions.
+There appears to be similar hooks built into Llama3.
 This PoC creates abstractions for _virtual remote_ devices that plugs into this mechanism.

 Contributed resources can come and go at any time, and the implementation robustly deals with this.